Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 It’s also not uncommon for people to be diagnosed with TED before, during, or even after getting diagnosed with Graves’ disease.

-People diagnosed with TED may also be diagnosed with a different type of thyroid condition called Hashimoto’s disease or Hashimoto’s hypothyroidism (high-poe-thigh-roid-izm).
+People diagnosed with TED may also be diagnosed with a different type of thyroid condition called Hashimoto’s disease or Hashimoto’s hypothyroidism (hash-i-moh-tohz) (high-poe-thigh-roid-izm).

 FACT: TED affects the eyes.
 Graves’ disease and Hashimoto’s disease affect the thyroid.